Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings

-One critical issue is the vulnerability of these models to privacy attacks, from membership inference~\cite{duan2023diffusion}, where an attacker determines whether a specific data point was used to train a particular model, to data extraction~\cite{carlini2023extracting}, which enables an attacker to reconstruct particular images from the training dataset.
-This issue is even more severe during the fine-tuning phase where the model is fine-tuned on smaller specialized datasets from a possibly different domain and each data record has more impact on the final model.
-This risk underscores the importance of privacy-preserving technologies, particularly as diffusion models often rely on vast datasets scraped from the internet without explicit consent from content owners.
-Copyright concerns further complicate the landscape~\cite{vyas2023provable}.
-In particular, diffusion models can closely reproduce original artworks without credit or compensation to the artist, as evident in data extraction attacks \cite{carlini2023extracting}.
-Such concerns intensify the debate on balancing technological advancement with the rights and privacy of content owners, underscoring the need for clearer ethical and legal guidelines in the training and deployment of generative models.
+These models are vulnerable to privacy attacks, such as membership inference~\cite{duan2023diffusion}, where attackers determine if a specific data point was used for training, and data extraction~\cite{carlini2023extracting}, which enables reconstruction of training data.
+This risk is amplified during fine-tuning on smaller, domain-specific datasets, where each record has a greater impact.
+Additionally, reliance on large datasets scraped without consent raises copyright concerns~\cite{vyas2023provable}, as diffusion models can reproduce original artworks without credit or compensation.
+These issues highlight the urgent need for privacy-preserving technologies and clearer ethical and legal guidelines for generative models.

-Differential privacy~(DP)~\cite{dwork2006calibrating, dwork2006differential} is a widely adopted approach to addressing these challenges, where controlled noise is added during training or inference to prevent information leakage from individual data points while still enabling the model to learn effectively from the overall dataset.
-The standard method for ensuring DP in deep learning is Differentially Private Stochastic Gradient Descent (DP-SGD)~\cite{abadi2016deep}, which modifies traditional SGD by adding noise to clipped gradients.